 Most learning comes from the direct attending-resident interaction during patient encounters.
 We have several stellar general neurology attendings with experience who are in the clinic on a weekly basis and work very closely with the residents.
 The residents therefore have an ongoing relationship and mentorship with these attendings over the course of their residency.
 In addition, other faculty from the department, often with a subspecialty or research focus, will rotate through the ambulatory clinic, which provides a distinct approach and knowledge base for the residents.
 As part of the ambulatory neurology clinic, we have integrated some of the subspecialties (with faculty trained in these areas) such that the residents gains this exposure to expertise in particular areas, but maintains continuity with his/her patients.
 There is a monthly multiple sclerosis/neuroimmunology clinic, bimonthly headache clinic, weekly stroke clinic, and weekly integration with epilepsy clinic.
-In addition, throughout their training, residents attend subspecialty clinics (Movement Disorders, Neuromuscular/MDA, Epilepsy, Pediatric Neurology) during certain rotations, to provide exposure to subspecialized care.
+In addition, throughout their training, residents attend subspecialty clinics (Movement Disorders, Neuromuscular/MDA, Epilepsy, Child Neurology) during certain rotations, to provide exposure to subspecialized care.

 In addition to on-the-spot learning during patient encounters, we have instituted Clinic Report at the beginning of each clinic session.
 We have developed a curriculum for ambulatory neurology, which covers important history and exam features essential to proper diagnosis, and the treatment and management of both common and uncommon neurological diseases.
 Topics covered include both common and less frequently encountered symptoms and disorders such as: